smithlamar/docker-helpers/README.md

 ### Available helpers:

 1. Bootstrap a new Ubuntu install with Docker and Docker Compose.
-See: docker-helpers/docker-installation/README.md (on github: https://github.com/smithlamar/docker-helpers/tree/develop/docker-installation)
+See: docker-helpers/docker-installation/README.md or on github: https://github.com/smithlamar/docker-helpers/tree/develop/docker-installation

 2. Run Kafka in developer mode via docker compose.
-See: docker-helpers/kafka/developer-mode/README.md (on github: https://github.com/smithlamar/docker-helpers/tree/develop/kafka/developer-mode)
+See: docker-helpers/kafka/developer-mode/README.md or on github: https://github.com/smithlamar/docker-helpers/tree/develop/kafka/developer-mode